⚠️⚠️⚠️

 )

-# when sampling schedule is used, both model and samples must be
+# when a specific sampling schedule is to be used, both model and samples

 return(list(model, samples))